Sergeony/test_arc/README.md

   - Try to avoid `*args` and `**kwargs` if you know possible arguments.
 Better define pydantic model with optional fields.

-### Provide implementation in each layer with corresponding interfaces

 ### Define public API: